 (the motorcycle henchmen flies off a cliff in a cloud of feathers)

 James Bond: All those feathers and he still can’t fly!

 After repairing the Lotus in Q’s Q-truck (appropriately enough), it must be equipped with his high-tech submarine conversion kit in preparation for an underwater rendezvous with Atlantis.

 If we stick to the less obstructed left-hand route we’ll have an easier ride, eventually reaching a road marked ‘jetty’.
-Keep the windows wound up tight, drive off the edge and we’ve completed the level.
-Take the wrong path and the Groundhog Day principal applies; we must repeat the level from the beginning.
+Keep the windows wound-up tight, drive off the edge and we’ve completed the level.
+Take the wrong path and the Groundhog Day principle applies; we must repeat the level from the beginning.

 As we transition into scene 3 Bond sends in the cavalry in the form of an American sub, yet is soon apprehended by Stromberg who had prior knowledge of their arrival… he’d been expecting Mr Bond shall we say.
 To die, not so much to talk.

 Regardless, Bond and Anya manage to escape and free the captives onboard the Russian, British and American sub.
 Raiding Stromberg’s ammunitions cache together they form a heavily armed resistance force of their own to suppress the red army.

 Meanwhile, their supreme leader’s belly turns a lovely shade of yellow as he retreats to the control room, letting his cannon fodder bear the brunt of the rebel’s attack.
 Safely ensconced behind armour-plated steel, Bond will need more than bullets to take him out of the equation.

 (a camera globe moves through the holding bay, examining the USS Wayne crew)

 James Bond: (to Anya) Don’t look up.
 You’re on Candid Camera.